Skip to main content

 Female-focused apps, conversely, must account for the dramatic shifts in metabolic rate and insulin sensitivity that occur throughout the menstrual cycle.
 A woman’s caloric needs and carbohydrate tolerance can vary significantly between the follicular and luteal phases.

-Therefore, a sophisticated female-focused app will collect data on food cravings, in response to meals, and even glucose monitoring, interpreting this information based on the user’s cycle phase.
+Therefore, a sophisticated female-focused app will collect data on food cravings, energy levels in response to meals, and even glucose monitoring, interpreting this information based on the user’s cycle phase.
 Similarly, neurological data, such as mood and cognitive function, is interpreted differently.
 For men, changes might be linked to sleep or stress.
 For women, these same changes are often deeply connected to the cyclical fluctuations of estrogen and progesterone, which have powerful effects on neurotransmitters like serotonin and dopamine.

 Intermediate